adryd325/discord-twitter-video-embeds/README.md

 ## Hosting Your Own Instance

-Personally I'd prefer other instances are not hosted unless explicitly needed, though you're free to within the terms of the license.
-If you do host your own instance, I would like for you link back to this repository or to the official instance.
+You're free to host your own instance as long as you link back to this repo, or wherever it moves to.